android/architecture-samples/README.md

          );
 ```

-The [`CursorLoader`](https://developer.android.com/reference/android/content/CursorLoader.html) then loads data from storage using a [`ContentProvider`](https://developer.android.com/reference/android/content/ContentProvider.html) which is implemented in this application as the [`TasksProvider`](https://github.com/googlesamples/android-architecture/blob/todo-mvp-contentproviders/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/data/source/TasksProvider.java) class.
+The [`CursorLoader`](https://developer.android.com/reference/android/content/CursorLoader.html) then loads data from storage using a [`ContentProvider`](https://developer.android.com/reference/android/content/ContentProvider.html) which is implemented in this app as the [`TasksProvider`](https://github.com/googlesamples/android-architecture/blob/todo-mvp-contentproviders/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/data/source/TasksProvider.java) class.
 This interaction is illustrated in the following diagram:

 <img src="https://github.com/googlesamples/android-architecture/wiki/images/mvp-contentproviders.png" alt="Illustrates the introduction of a content provider in this version of the app."/>